Last updated on November 16th, 2025 at 06:22 pm

 If you filed a joint tax return with a spouse who underreported income, claimed false deductions, or failed to pay the tax due without your knowledge, you may qualify for Innocent Spouse Relief.
 This program removes liability for the tax debt if you can demonstrate that you were unaware of the errors.

-• Federal Tax Lien: A legal claim against your property affecting credit and asset ownership.
+Federal Tax Lien: A legal claim against your property, affecting ownership rights.

-• Passport Revocation: If your debt exceeds $62,000, the IRS can issue a CP508C Notice, notifying the State Department to deny or revoke your passport.
+Passport Revocation: If your debt exceeds $62,000, the IRS can restrict or revoke your passport.

-• Criminal Charges: In extreme cases of willful tax evasion, the IRS may pursue criminal prosecution.
+Criminal Charges: In cases of willful tax evasion, criminal prosecution may apply.

 Delinquent taxes, if left unresolved, can quickly escalate into seriously delinquent tax debt.